nwchemgit/nwchem-wiki/Properties.md

 coefficients.
 By default, the coefficient values from input are not modified.
-Using the `JANPA` value coefficients are normalized following [JANPA](https://sourceforge.net/p/janpa/wiki/nwchem2molden/)'s convention, while the `NWCHEM` will produce coefficients normalized according to NWChem's convention.
+Using the `JANPA` value coefficients are normalized following [JANPA](https://sourceforge.net/p/janpa/wiki/nwchem2molden/)'s convention (where basis coefficients are normalized to unity), while the `NWCHEM` will produce coefficients normalized according to NWChem's convention.
 Using `MOLDEN_NORM` equal `NONE` will leave the input coefficients unmodified.
 It is strongly recommended to use **spherical** [basis set](Basis) when using the NWChem Molden output for JANPA analysis